TEBRUS-Digital-Studio/legal/PRIVACY_POLICY.md

 ## 12. Contact Us

-If you have any questions about our Privacy Policy or our "Free-to-Play" model, please contact us.
+If you have any questions about our Privacy Policy,  or if you wish to request the deletion of your account, please contact us directly:

 *   **Email:** `contact@tebrus.co.site`
 *   **Website:** https://tebrus.co.site